Mahadevi Birla World Academy: Controversy

-The School has recently been in the news for making a U-turn on its decision to be a co-education School.
-The School was opened for boys in 2012 and in 2015 it backtracked on its decision and decided to become a Girl's School again.
+The School had recently been in the news for making a U-turn on its decision to be a co-education School.
+The School was opened for boys in 2012 and in 2015 it backtracked on its decision and decided to become a Girls' School again.
 The decision attracted a lot of criticism from the parents of the boys already studying in the school.
 Parents protested in front of the School for its decision and demanded a rollback on 7 August 2015.
 The School was temporarily closed due to parents' agitation on 8 August 2015.

 The school decided to continue as a co-ed in the future.
 Admission notice for 2016-2017 was given accordingly.